mgodoydiaz/UQinSolvation/README.md

 $$v_t = \sqrt{\frac{k_B \cdot T}{m}}$$

-where v_t is the thermal velocity, kB is the Boltzmann constant, T is the temperature (298 K) and m is the mass of the atom.
+where $v_t$ is the thermal velocity, kB is the Boltzmann constant, $T$ is the temperature (298 K) and m is the mass of the atom.

 The average thermal length is a concept that uses a charasteristic time searched on this work.
 The average thermal length is defined as:

 $$\text{ATL} = t_c \cdot \sqrt{\frac{k_B \cdot T}{m}}$$

-where tc is the charasteristic time.
+where $t_c$ is the charasteristic time.

 To run the thermal shake experiment, run the following command: